 Seattle offers tons of events and activities for Halloween—ghost tours, haunted houses, and trick-or-treating.
-Not to mention wild parties at numerous Seattle clubs and venues, especially at Pioneer Square and Capitol Hill neighbourhoods.
+Not to mention wild parties at numerous Seattle clubs and venues, especially at Pioneer Square and Capitol Hill neighborhoods.

 Zoo Boo at Point Defiance Zoo & Aquarium, Tacoma is one of the favorite Halloween entertainment for little children in Seattle and Tacoma areas.
 Kids are encouraged to wear costumes and join the fun during fall-themed weekends.
 Kids love to observe how animals such as elephants and tigers get their Halloween treats like pumpkins.
 Polar bears and otters receive their icy treats as well.
 There is also a costume parade led by Herald, the dog!

 To learn more about the spooky places of Seattle, hop on one of the ghost tours.
-They are organized by the Northwest Mystery Museum at 815 Airport Way South.
+They are organized by the Northwest Legends Online Museum.
 Pike Place Market also holds a ghost tour every fall, focusing on Seattle’s scary legends and spooky stories.
 You never know what ghosts may be hiding around corners in this city!